-Figure 2-1 shows the Storage Control Panel which is mounted at the top of each 3109 Storage Module.
-The Drive Voltage Control is used to adjust the meter reading to zero percent (22.5 volts).
+Figure 2-1 shows the Storage Control Panel which is mounted at the top of each 3209 Storage Module.
+The Drive Voltage Control is used to adjust the drive voltage to 22.5 volts, and not exceeding 24 volts.
 The Z and S registers are displayed on this panel, as well as three storage faults.
 The indicator lamps represent an x or y drive line voltage failure and a storage parity fault.
-The Control Panel on the 3103 Module is similar to the 3109 Control Panel but is laid out on a vertical plane.
+The Control Panel on the 3203 Module is similar to the 3209 Control Panel but is laid out on a vertical plane.